Mike Ford Preview, Player Props: Mariners vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Reds pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds' 4.72 team ERA ranks 24th among all MLB pitching staffs.
+- The Reds have the 24th-ranked team ERA across all league pitching staffs (4.71).

-- Reds pitchers combine to surrender 191 total home runs at a clip of 1.4 per game (third-most in baseball).
+- The Reds give up the third-most home runs in baseball (193 total, 1.4 per game).

-- Antone starts for the first time this season for the Reds.
+- Phillips will make his first start of the season for the Reds.

-- The 29-year-old righty came out of the bullpen in his last outing this season, his only action so far.
+- The righty will make his MLB debut.
+He's 22 years old.

 © 2023 Data Skrive.
 All rights reserved.